PointOneNav/fusion-engine-client/README.md

 ## Usage

-All FusionEngine messages are contain a `MessageHeader`, followed by the payload of the specific message.
+All FusionEngine messages contain a `MessageHeader` followed by the payload of the specific message.
 To decode an incoming message you must:

 1. Deserialize the header.